Alfred E. Lewis

 Alfred E. Lewis (April 8, 1914 – May 3, 1994) was born in Philadelphia.
 He was an American journalist, best known as the author of the first article in The Washington Post about the burglary at Watergate.
+During his 50 year career at the Post, he had over 15,000 bylines, most covering the DC Police.
+He started his career at New York Graphic before moving to the United Press.
+He joined The Washington Post in 1935 and retired in 1985.
+He died of cancer in 1994.

-In the 1976 film about the Watergate Scandal, All The President's Men, Lewis was portrayed by Joshua Shelley.
+In the 1976 film about the Watergate scandal, All The President's Men, Lewis was portrayed by Joshua Shelley.